+This is a very fun course with no homework.
 Students build team projects using the language of their choice and any cloud version control system.
 Students tackle OOP code: Object Oriented Programming.
-We continue to add to the coding profile and students are encouraged to take the AP CS tests.
-We offer a variety of AP test prep supports.
+Students have the option to code a game using Unity and our Vive 3d goggles.